 Focus on the ball’s trajectory as it comes towards you.

-As you ground your non-shooting foot, have it pointing towards the goal.
+As you ground your non-shooting foot, have it pointing toward the goal.

-Your striking leg needs to be able to move in a straight line to generate enough power as with a normal shoot position.
+Your striking leg needs to move in a straight line to generate enough power as with a normal shoot position.

 Turn your body as you strike the ball to face towards the goal and follow through.